-- Private cloud services, operated by internal staff — These services are an evolution of the traditional data center, where internal staff operates a virtual environment they control, and provide access to employees over the internet.
-Many organizations are moving to a software-defined data center (SDDC) to accomplish this.
+- Private cloud services, operated by internal staff — These services are an evolution of the traditional data center, where internal staff operates a virtual environment they control.

-When using a cloud computing service operated by a public cloud provider, data is being stored with a third party, which marks a fundamental difference between cloud computing and traditional IT, where most data was held within a self-controlled network.
-Understanding the separation of data from owner to public cloud provider is the first step to building a cloud security strategy.
+When using a cloud computing service provided by a public cloud provider, data and applications are hosted with a third party, which marks a fundamental difference between cloud computing and traditional IT, where most data was held within a self-controlled network.
+Understanding your security responsibility is the first step to building a cloud security strategy.

 - Software-as-a-service (SaaS) — Customers are responsible for securing their data and user access.